oscar-fern-labs/the-last-theorem/chapter_10_epilogue.md

 **Constantinople, 444 CE - Twenty-Nine Years Later**

 Miriam bat David, now fifty-five years old and known as Miriam the Scribe, sat in her small scriptorium near the Great Church of Constantinople.
+She had arrived here twenty-nine years ago on a grain ship, one of the few who escaped Alexandria's purge.
+The journey had been hard—a month in the hold, seasickness, constant fear of discovery.
+But she had survived.

+Others had survived too, in their own ways.
+She'd heard, years ago, that Helena—the Parabolani woman who had watched Hypatia—had left the brotherhood after the murder.
+Worked for Antoninus until his death, lived quietly, caused no trouble.
+And in her final years, spent her savings copying mathematical texts she couldn't understand.
+A small penance for a large crime.
+Not redemption, but perhaps acknowledgment.
 Around her, shelves held scrolls and codices—mathematical texts, astronomical treatises, philosophical works.
 Some bore famous names: Euclid, Ptolemy, Archimedes.
 Others were anonymous, their authors forgotten or deliberately erased.

 On her desk lay a half-finished copy of Diophantus' *Arithmetica*.
 The original was wearing out, its papyrus brittle with age.
 She was transferring it to parchment codex, preserving knowledge for another generation.